• Skip to main content

 -Preheat the oven to 375 degrees.

--Assemble your fortunes (I went on-line and printed a bunch of Confucius sayings but you can easily make up your own fortunes too.
-Just print and cut them into strips and you're ready to add them into the cookies.)
+-Assemble your fortunes (I went online and printed a bunch of Confucius sayings but you can easily make up your own fortunes too.
+Just print and cut them into strips and you're ready to add them to the cookies.)

 -Lightly grease a cookies sheet.